mikal-k/mikal-k/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi, I'm Mikal
+# Hi, I'm ✨Mikal✨

-I'm a Full Stack Developer from [Your Location].
-I enjoy working with the following technologies:
+I'm from Norway, and some times enjoy playing around with technology as:

-- JavaScript
+- Bash
-- Node.js
+- Docker
-- React
+- Linux
 - Python

 ## 🔭 I'm currently working on ...

-World peace
+- World peace

 ## 🌱 I'm currently learning ...

-Obsidian, Hugo, hard lessons.
+- Obsidian
+- Hugo
+- Hard lessons about life

 ## 📫 How to reach me: